mehulagrawal87/ecommerce-sales-analysis/README.md

 Product Category Insights: Drill down into categories and sub-categories to understand their profitability and volume.

-Discount Impact: Analyze how discounts affect sales and profit outcomes.

 Shipping Insights: Study the effect of different shipping methods on delivery time and profitability.

 📂 Dataset Source